Taccola: Work and style

-Taccola left behind two treatises, the first being De ingeneis (Concerning engines), work on its four books starting as early as 1419.
-In 1432, Taccola met with Sigismund of Hungary in Siena, and then traveled with him to Rome for Sigismund's coronation to become Holy Roman Emperor.
-While at Sigismund's coronation, Taccola dedicated Books 3 and 4 of De ingeneis to Sigismund, the then protector of Taccola's native Siena, possibly as a means of gaining status and notoriety as a designer.
+Taccola left behind two treatises, the first being De ingeneis ('on engines'), work on its four books starting as early as 1419.
 Having been completed in 1433, Taccola continued to amend drawings and annotations to De ingeneis until about 1449.
-In the same year, Taccola published his second manuscript, De machinis (Concerning machines), in which he restated many of the devices from the long development process of his first treatise.
-Taccola also worked in maintenance and advancement of Sienna's waterworks system, which was one of the most advanced of the time.
-Overall, Taccola's goal of his treatises was to shed light on old Greco-Roman machines, as opposed to principally writing about his own designs.
-On a case-to-case basis, Taccola would cite the earlier designs imagined by Vegetius and Kyeser.
+In the same year, Taccola published his second manuscript, De machinis ('on machines'), in which he restated many of the devices from the long development process of his first treatise.